 Letters About Literature is a national reading-writing competition is sponsored by the Center for the Book in the Library of Congress, in partnership with the Indiana Center for the Book, and sponsored by the James & Madeleine McMullan Family Foundation.
 The contest calls on students grades 4-12 to write a personal letter to an author, living or dead, from any genre (fiction or nonfiction, contemporary or classic, etc.) explaining how that author's work changed the student's way of thinking about the world or their self.

 Check out the LAL Teacher's Guide featuring valuable resources and lesson plans.

-Indiana Letters About Literature semifinalists were invited to the Indiana Youth Literary Day & Awards Ceremony sponsored by the James & Madeleine McMullan Family Foundation on April 26.
-Participants had the opportunity to engage in creative writing workshops presented by Hoosier writers, and were honored at a ceremony following the day’s activities.
-All semifinalists in attendance received a free book and were invited to an exclusive book-signing reception following the ceremony.
+Indiana Letters About Literature semifinalists will be invited to the Indiana Youth Literary Day & Awards Ceremony sponsored by the James & Madeleine McMullan Family Foundation on April 25, 2015.
+Participants will have the opportunity to engage in creative writing workshops presented by Hoosier writers and will be honored at a ceremony following the day’s activities.
+All semifinalists in attendance will receive a free book and will be invited to an exclusive book-signing reception following the ceremony.

 The Center for the Book in the Library of Congress, in cooperation with the Indiana Center for the Book, invites readers in grades 4 through 10 to enter Letters About Literature, a national reading-writing contest.

 To enter, readers write a personal letter to an author, living or dead, from any genre--fiction, nonfiction, or poetry, contemporary or classic--explaining how that author's work changed the student's way of thinking about the world or themselves.

 There are three competition levels: